divnix/digga/doc/api-reference-home.md

 ## home.modules
-modules to include in all hosts and export to homeModules output
+modules to include that won't be exported meant importing modules from external flakes

 *_Type_*: